Denmark: Gunman acted alone, likely not terror-related

 Associated Press

+Thomassen said police had no indication that anyone helped the gunman, and his motive remains unclear.

-“There is nothing in our investigation, or the documents we have reviewed, or the things we have found, or the witnesses’ statements we have gotten, that can substantiate that this is an act of terrorism,” he said.
+“There is nothing in our investigation, or the documents we have reviewed, or the things we have found, or the witnesses’ statements we have gotten, that can substantiate that this is an act of terrorism,” said Thomassen, who previously identified the suspect as an “ethnic Dane,” a phrase typically used to mean someone is white.

-Police said they seized a rifle from the suspect who also carried a knife.
-“We also know that he has had access to a gun,” Thomassen said, adding “I will not comment further on it now.”

-He confirmed that the suspect was known to mental health services but provided no further information.

 Danish broadcaster TV2 published a grainy photo of the alleged gunman, a man wearing knee-length shorts, a vest or sleeveless shirt, and holding what appeared to be a rifle in his right hand.